Council Tax information

 The Secretary of State for Communities and Local Government has made an offer to adult social care authorities.

-Subject to the annual approval of the House of Commons, the Secretary of State intends to offer the option of charging this 'precept' at an appropriate level in each financial year, up to and including the financial year 2019-2020.
+Subject to the annual approval of the House of Commons, the Secretary of State intends to offer the option of charging this 'precept' at an appropriate level in each financial year, up to and including the financial year 2019 to 2020.

-In 2017-2018 the County Council has set an adult social care precept of 2% above the core referendum level.
+In 2017 to 2018 the County Council has set an adult social care precept of 2% above the core referendum level.
 The amount raised through this precept will be spent entirely on adult social care functions.

 For further information:

 Address: Cumbria County Council, Cumbria House, 117 Botchergate, Carlisle, CA1 1RD

 Important Notice: external companies offering a Council Tax banding appeals service